YuChuXi/RRFVCRM/README.md

 python webui.py
 ```
 #### Adjust the model running strategy in line 19 of `models/rwkv6/dialogue.py`, default "cuda fp16"
-Alic the polar bear is not very strong, at least can run
+Alic is a noob in the DeepLearning ，but it's could be running

 ## 📂 Project Structure